-- 1. Specifications for exhibits: (Those not meeting specifications listed below will be disqualified). - All general photography classes are taken from 4-H Photography Core Curriculum (Focus on Photography, Controlling the Image and Mastering Photography). - b.
+- Specifications for exhibits: (Those not meeting specifications listed below will be disqualified). - All general photography classes are taken from 4-H Photography Core Curriculum (Focus on Photography, Controlling the Image and Mastering Photography). - b.
 Each county may have one (1) entry per class in both general photography and horticulture photography.
-Only one entry per class per county. - c.
-General photography (levels 1,2 & 3), 4-H'ers can enter 3 classes in any one level (curriculum) per year. - d.
-Horticulture photography a 4-H'er may enter any of the classes in addition to general photography. - e.
-All pictures must be made since the last State Fair. - ALL CLASSES (including Horticulture) WITH ONE PHOTOGRAPH SHOULD BE MOUNTED ON 10"x 16" MAT BOARD- available via order entry (no poster board or foam core board accepted.
+Only one entry per class per county. - General photography: 4-Hers can enter 6 classes per year.
+C. - d.
+Horticulture photography - a 4-H'er may enter any of the classes in addition to general photography. - All pictures must be made since the last State Fair. - ALL CLASSES (including Horticulture) WITH ONE PHOTOGRAPH SHOULD BE f.
+MOUNTED ON 10"x 16" MAT BOARD- available via order entry (no poster board or foam core board accepted.
 Single photographs are limited to maximum size of 8"x 12".
-Pictures cannot be framed or matted with colored mat board. - g.
-ALL CLASSES (including Horticulture) WITH MULTIPLE PHOTOGRAPHS (more than one photograph) MUST BE MOUNTED ON WHITE 16" x 20" MAT BOARD (no poster board or foam core board accepted).
-Pictures cannot be framed or matted on colored mat board. - h.
-Each picture must be mounted securely.
+Pictures cannot be framed or matted with colored mat board. - ALL CLASSES (including Horticulture) WITH MULTIPLE PHOTOGRAPHS (more than one photograph) MUST BE MOUNTED ON WHITE 16" x 20" MAT BOARD (no poster board or foam core board accepted).
+Pictures cannot be framed or matted on colored mat board. - Each picture must be mounted securely.
 Rubber cement or dry mounting tissue is recommended.
-Do not use photo mounting corners. - Entries must use current identification tag securely mounted to front of the mat board in the Lower right corner.
+Do not use photo mounting corners. - i.
+Entries must use current identification tag securely mounted to front of the mat board in the Lower right corner.
 Note: Identification tag should NOT cover photo or hang over edge of the board. - j.
 Photos (except horticulture classes) must include the following a description.
-The description must be typed, on white paper, and placed directly below the photograph it is identifying.
-The description must include the following: · Class · Subject · Location · Equipment Used (Specific Camera, if a Point and Shoot Camera, cell phone photograph, or DSLR); If using Point and Shoot or DSLR camera, please list specific Lens, Tripod, Trigger Release, Lighting, etc...) · Skill Applied from 4-H Photography Curriculum (specific page from curricula guide should be listed). - Absolutely nothing on front of mat board except photographs, labels (if required) and ID tag.
-Any other required materials are to be mounted on the back. - I. If an entry does not fit class descriptions, it will be given a participation award. - 2.
-Appropriate hangers for project work is any hardware permanently attached to the project that can be displayed on a metal grid work walls via metal S hook, binder clip, or zip tie.
-NOTE: mat board can be displayed utilizing binder clips while stretched canvas can be displayed with S hooks. - 3.
-Project entry must meet all the requirements for the class; otherwise, the entry will be disqualified. - 4.
-Photography will be judged on, but not limited to: Technical, impact, composition, creativity, presentation, and the ability of the picture to tell a story.
+The description must be typed, on white paper or label and placed directly on the back of the matboard.
+The description must include the following: • Class • Subject • Location • Equipment Used (Specific Camera, if a Point and Shoot Camera, cell phone photograph, or DSLR); If using Point and Shoot or DSLR camera, please list specific Lens, Tripod, Trigger Release, Lighting, etc...) • Skill Applied from 4-H Photography Curriculum (specific page from curricula guide should be listed). - Absolutely nothing on front of mat board except photographs, and ID tag.
+Any other k. required materials are to be mounted on the back. - 1.
+If an entry does not fit class descriptions, it will be given a participation award. - Appropriate hangers for project work is any hardware permanently attached to the project that